-Domain: E39 Actor Range: E53 Place
+Domain: E39 Actor

+Range: E53 Place

+Quantification: many to many (0,n:0,n)

 Scope note: This property describes the current or former place of residence (an instance of E53 Place) of an instance of E39 Actor.

 The residence may be either the place where the actor resides, or a legally registered address of any kind.